Rigidity transition in polydisperse shear-thickening suspensions: Rigidity analysis and validation study

 here, $n_i=1$ if the particle is in a rigid cluster and $0$, otherwise, $\langle\cdot\cdot\rangle$ denotes ensemble average over several snapshots.
 While computing $f_\text{rig}$ we have discounted the particles which are in contact with at least one particle that is not a part of any rigid cluster, $i.e.$ the boundary particles of a rigid cluster are excluded from the calculation.
 Qualitatively, this definition of $f_\text{rig}$ produces the same variation with $\phi$ as that where the boundary particles are included in the calculation~\cite{Santra_PRR2025}.
 A critical phenomenon is also associated with a divergence of the susceptibility (fluctuation of an order-parameter) $\chi_\text{rig}$ at the critical point~\cite{Malakis_2017,Toral_1987,Maggi2021,Dashti_SciAdv23}, where,

-In the subsequent section we discuss the scaling behaviour of $f_\text{rig}$ and $\chi_\text{rig}$ for the polydisperse systems and compared that with the bidisperse cases.
+In the subsequent section we discuss the scaling behavior of $f_\text{rig}$ and $\chi_\text{rig}$ for the polydisperse systems and compared that with the bidisperse cases.

-To validate the bulk rheological behaviour of a 2D polydisperse suspension, we have compared their viscosity with that of a statistically equivalent bidisperse suspension.
-Here, two suspensions are defined to be statistically equivalent if $\langle a\rangle$, $s.d.$ and $s$ are identical for both the systems, as illustrated in Figs.~\ref{fig:hist} (a) and \ref{fig:hist}~(b).
-In Fig.~\ref{fig:etavsphi_polybidi} we show that the divergence of the relative viscosity ($\eta_r=\eta_\text{suspension}/\eta_0$) as a function of the packing fraction is identical for the polydisperse and statistically equivalent bidisperse suspensions in 2D at stresses $\sigma=25$ and $\sigma=100$, for both normal and log-normal distributions.
+To validate the bulk rheological behavior of a 2D polydisperse suspension, we have compared their viscosity with that of a statistically equivalent bidisperse suspension.
+Here, two suspensions are defined to be statistically equivalent if $\langle a\rangle$, $s.d.$ and $s$ are identical for both the systems, as illustrated in Figs.~\ref{fig:hist} (a) and \ref{fig:hist}~(b). {It is worth noting here that we have considered a truncated normal and log-normal distribution to keep the size of the smallest particle well above $1 \,\mu m$, so that the Brownian forces are still negligible.} In Fig.~\ref{fig:etavsphi_polybidi} we show that the divergence of the relative viscosity ($\eta_r=\eta_\text{suspension}/\eta_0$) as a function of the packing fraction is identical for the polydisperse and statistically equivalent bidisperse suspensions in 2D at stresses $\sigma=25$ and $\sigma=100$, for both normal and log-normal distributions.
 This is in agreement with that observed in case of the suspensions simulated in 3D~\cite{Pednekar2018}.
-Furthermore, Figs.~\ref{fig:etavsphi_polybidi} (a) and \ref{fig:etavsphi_polybidi} (b) demonstrate that the viscosity divergence can be described by the Maron-Pierce (M-P) model ($\eta_r \sim \left(1-\frac{\phi}{\phi_J(\sigma)}\right)^{-2}$, where $\phi_J(\sigma)$ is the shear jamming fraction), similar to a 3D suspension~\cite{Nelya2023,Pednekar2018}.
+Furthermore, Fig.~\ref{fig:etavsphi_polybidi} (a) and \ref{fig:etavsphi_polybidi} (b) demonstrate that the viscosity divergence can be described by the Maron-Pierce (M-P) model ($\eta_r \sim \left(1-\frac{\phi}{\phi_J(\sigma)}\right)^{-b}$, where $\phi_J(\sigma)$ is the shear jamming fraction {and $b$ is the scaling exponent obtained by fitting the simulation data}), similar to a 3D suspension~\cite{Nelya2023,Pednekar2018}. { The values of $\phi_J$ and $b$ estimated for the data in Fig.~\ref{fig:etavsphi_polybidi} (a) and Fig.~\ref{fig:etavsphi_polybidi} (b) are $\phi_J = 0.8221\pm 0.0017$, $b=2.0\pm0.01$, and $\phi_J=0.8231\pm 0.0012$, $b=2.03\pm0.04$, respectively.
+It is to be noted that while the M-P model fit the whole set of data for the normal distribution, in case of log-normal distribution the data far from the jamming point (\textit{i.e.} $\phi \ll \phi_J$) deviate from the M-P line, as shown in the insets of Fig.~\ref{fig:etavsphi_polybidi} (a) and (b).}